coderdojo-japan/dojocast/README.md

 ## License

-This website is published under MIT license.
+The source code of this website is published under MIT license.

 Copyright &copy; 2017 [CoderDojo Japan](https://coderdojo.jp/)